 Be sure to follow the manufacturers’ safety recommendations for equipment and materials used with ACRYLITE® sheet.

 If you fabricate ACRYLITE® sheet prior to painting, incorrect technique may cause heat build-up, resulting in crazing (numerous tiny cracks in the material) after painting.
-Fabrication Tech Briefs #2 through #8 discuss many aspects of fabrication.
-To ensure that crazing will not occur, review these briefs to assure your fabrication techniques are correct.
+To ensure that crazing will not occur, review fabrication manuals to assure your fabrication techniques are correct.

 Clean ACRYLITE® sheet before painting to remove dust and assure paint adherence.
 Since acrylic sheet is sensitive to solvents such as aromatic hydrocarbons, concentrated alcohol, and ketones, use care in cleaning.
 Clean parts with a 25% solution of denatured alcohol and distilled water.
 However, for stains such as oil or grease, use a stronger cleaning agent such as hexane, aliphatic naphtha, or kerosene.
 Be sure the sheet is fully dry and clean before painting.

 Before painting, it is important to neutralize electric or static charges that accumulate on the sheet’s surface.
 Dust on the sheet causes paint agglomeration and uneven layers.
 Since tearing the masking off the sheet will create a static charge, all acrylic pieces should be treated.
 One common way to do this is with an ionizing air gun.
 These guns safely and effectively neutralize electric charges.